-Corporate publications

-Produced in Gaelic and English, with priority given to those with the highest potential reach and impact.

-All public documents and publications relating to Gaelic - e.g. leaflets, posters, press releases, interpretative material, information documents, reports, and committee agendas and minutes - are produced bilingually.
+Desired outcome Corporate publications Produced in Gaelic and English, with priority given to those with the highest potential reach and impact.
+Current practice All public documents and publications relating to Gaelic - e.g. leaflets, posters, press releases, interpretative material, information documents, reports, and committee agendas and minutes - are produced bilingually.
 Where such documents do not relate directly to Gaelic, they contain some Gaelic.
 This is usually in the form of bilingual headings and sub-headings.

-Continue to ensure that all public-facing documents contain some Gaelic content.

-Increase bilingual content in areas not directly related to Gaelic.

-Yearly throughout The Highland Council GLP 2024-2029
+Actions required Continue to ensure that all public-facing documents contain some Gaelic content.
+Bilingual content in areas not directly related to Gaelic will be increased.
+This will include provision of key Council documents and/or the inclusion of bilingual forewords, in addition to headings.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-Language

-A process is in place to ensure that the quality and accessibility of Gaelic language in all corporate information is high.

-All Gaelic language in corporate information is translated and proofread to ensure quality-control.

-Continue to manage the quality-control process.
+Desired outcome A process is in place to ensure that the quality and accessibility of Gaelic language in all corporate information is high.
+Current practice All Gaelic language in corporate information is translated and proofread to ensure quality-control.
+Actions required Continue to manage the quality-control process.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-ACLAIR

-AIDHLIG FURLA

-Exhibitions
+Desired outcome Exhibitions

 Opportunities to deliver public exhibitions bilingually or in Gaelic should be explored on a regular basis, with priority given to those with the highest potential impact.

-The Gaelic Team works and liaises with arm's length organisations, including High Life Highland (HLH), advising and supporting on the use of Gaelic content in public exhibitions.

-The Gaelic Team to liaise with the Community Support and Engagement Team and other Council services that carry out public engagement exhibitions to ensure increased delivery of exhibitions in Gaelic.

-Yearly throughout The Highland Council GLP 2024-2029

-The Gaelic Team, Community Support and Engagement Team
+Current practice The Gaelic Team works and liaises with arms-length organisations, including HLH, advising and supporting on the use of Gaelic content in public exhibitions.
+Actions required The Gaelic Team to liaise with the Community Support and Engagement Team and other Council services that carry out public engagement exhibitions to ensure increased delivery of exhibitions in Gaelic.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team Community Support and Engagement Team